csci48306830fa23/project-1-seaa/README.md

 ## Description
-Our game is about navigating a small carnival maze to find and play three minigames to obtain coins that can be turned in for a trophy at the end.
-The games are obscured within tents, and once you find them you can execute a dart game, a cornhole game, and a cup game.
-Each game will yield you a coin.
+Our game entails navigating a small carnival maze to find and play three minigames to obtain coins that can be turned in for a trophy.
+The games are obscured within tents, and once you find them, you can execute a dart game, a cornhole game, and a cup game.
+Each game will yield you a coin upon completion.
 Once all three coins are found, you have to carry them to their deposit location.
 Once deposited, you will receive a trophy.
-Grabbing the trophy will end the game and show you your path taken throughout the game.
-The path will be written to a JSON file.
+Grabbing the trophy will end the game and show you the path you have taken throughout the game.
+The path will also be written to a JSON file.

 ## Problems Encountered
 The biggest issue that we encountered early on was having loads of merge conflicts when we were trying to work together at the same time.